LukePappa/Ourism/text.md

-The fulfillment found from simply existing is called Ennea.
+Fulfillment from simply existing is called Ennea.
 One who devotes oneself to cultivating Ennea is an Ourite.